sanitswain/java8tips/streamsapi.rst

 Finding element
 ---------------
 Stream interface has ``findAny`` method which returns an arbitrary element from the stream.
 The behaviour of this operation is nondeterministic; it is free to select any element in the stream because in case of parallelization stream source will be divided into multiple chunks where any element can be returned.
-It has ``findFirst`` method also which returns the first element of the stream.
+It also has ``findFirst`` method that returns the first element of the stream.

 :Signature: Optional<T> findFirst()